hashgraph/hedera-mirror-node/docs/database.md

   to the record stream.
 * Solution: Fixed in Hedera Services [v0.27.7](https://docs.hedera.com/guides/docs/release-notes/services#v0.27.7) on August 9th 2022.
 Fixed in Mirror Node in v0.64.0 by a migration that adds the missing transactions and transfers.

+### Record Missing for FAIL_INVALID NFT transfers

+* Period: 2023-02-10 to 2023-02-14
+* Scope: Affected the records of 12 transactions.
+* Problem: Fixes a bug in bookkeeping for NFT TokenWipe and TokenBurn operations with redundant serial numbers.
+The bug makes an account appear to own fewer NFTs than it actually does.
+This can subsequently prevent an NFT owner from being changed as part of an atomic operation.
+When the atomic operation fails, an errata record is required for the missing transactions.
+* Solution: Fixed in Hedera Services [v0.34.2](https://github.com/hashgraph/hedera-services/releases/tag/v0.34.2) on February 17, 2023.
+Fixed in Mirror Node in v0.74.3 by a migration that adds the missing transactions.